TobiasgutPrivat/AutoAlteration/ReadMe.md

 apply on Nation Converter (check with BigBang)

 Maybe make Keywords not case sensitive
-Somehow handle Missing Keywords, maybe in general for numbers and other weird stuff, just put remaining parts after Keywords as Keywords
 -->
 # Auto Alterations
 Auto Alterations provides Functionality to automaticly create Trackmania Map-Alterations.